hadao169/Blog_project/README.md

 - If the user is logged-in, the name of the user and a list of blogs is shown.
   ![alt text](image-1.png)

+  - Note: Because I'm using jwt authentication, so please use this account to sign in (username: hadao4, password:3432).
+I'm trying to implement user registration

 - Failed login can show the following notification
   ![alt text](image-3.png)